wet AMD earlier

 Study design: An unmasked, controlled, randomized clinical trial of 1520 participants 53 to 90 years of age at high risk of CNV.
 The study compared home monitoring with ForeseeHome plus standard care vs standard care alone to determine if the addition of the home monitoring device improved visual acuity at the time of CNV detection.

-AMD=age-related macular degeneration; CNV=choroidal neovascularization; ETDRS=Early Treatment Diabetic Retinopathy Study; ITT=intent to treat cohort; PP1=per protocol 1 cohort; PP2=per protocol 2 cohort; VA=visual acuity.
+AMD=age-related macular degeneration; CNV=choroidal neovascularization; ETDRS=Early Treatment Diabetic Retinopathy Study; ITT=intent to treat cohort; PP1=per protocol 1 cohort; PP2=per protocol 2 cohort(tested 2 or more times per week); VA=visual acuity.

 The Home Monitoring of the Eye (HOME) study was a collaborative effort from investigators of the AREDS2 study who conducted a secondary study that evaluated whether home monitoring using ForeseeHome detected CNV at better levels of vision compared with standard care methods.
 The HOME study involved 44 centers and enrolled 1520 participants with AREDS Category 3 and 4 dry AMD, who were at risk for the progression to CNV, into the clinical trial.
 The study was a long-term (3 year), Phase 3, unmasked clinical trial that participants were randomized 1:1 into either the device group (ForeseeHome users) or standard care group.
 Standard care was defined by the investigator and may have included use of the Amsler grid.